 UR-BAAN ● Bangkok, Thailand

-University ● King Mongkut’s University of Technology Thonburi
+University ● King Mongkut’s University of Technology Thonburi (kmutt)

-A historic neighbourhood „Talat Noi“ was chosen for the project to bring life back to the old building stocks which are the “shophouses” or commonly known as a Thai traditional row house which is the most common building type found in the city.
-However, Bangkok has been facing a rapid urban expansion over the past decades where people are migrating to suburbs due to the lands that are cheaper, the changing lifestyle and trend of housing market, leaving degenerated shophouses in old neighborhoods like Talat Noi become a less attractive place for living.
+The neighbourhood selected for the project is Talat Noi, a charming historic quarter in Bangkok whose old building stock is currently underused.
+These buildings are called “shophouses”, commonly known as traditional Thai row houses, which is the most common building type found in Bangkok and Southeast Asia.
+Bangkok has been facing rapid urban expansion over the past decades.
+People migrate to suburbs due to cheaper land, changing lifestyles and the trends in the housing market, leaving degenerated shophouses in old neighbourhoods like Talat Noi to become less attractive living places.